isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 [^16]: “Legislative Assembly, Singapore, Sessional Paper No. Cmd 14 of 1959,” 6–7.

-[^17]: “Fewer Red China Book Available,” Straits Times, 3 October 1951, 5.
+[^17]: “Fewer Red China Book Available,” *Straits Times*, 3 October 1951, 5.
 (From NewspaperSG)

 [^18]: “Future Foreign Publicity Policy”, 4 January 1948, CP (48) 8, CAB 129/23, Cabinet Papers, Public Record Office in London, in the National Archives (United Kingdom), http://filestore.nationalarchives.gov.uk/pdfs/large/cab-129-23.pdf.

 [^19]: A.W.
-Frisby, “Objectives and Methods of the Anti-Communist Bureau Set Up By the Director of Education at the Request of the Colonial Secretary,” in the National Archives (United Kingdom), Singapore.
+Frisby, “Objectives and Methods of the Anti-Communist Bureau Set Up By the Director of Education at the Request of the Colonial Secretary,” in the National Archives (United Kingdom), *Singapore.
 Counter-Communist Education.
-Secret – Migrated Archives, 13 October 1949, 1.
+Secret – Migrated Archives*, 13 October 1949, 1.
 (From National Archives of Singapore, accession no. FCO 141/14400)

 [^20]: “Report On Counter Communist Education Bureau to 31 December 1949,” in the National Archives (United Kingdom), Singapore.
 Counter-Communist Education.
 Secret – Migrated Archives, 11 December 1949, 1.
 (From National Archives of Singapore, accession no. FCO 141/14400)